caine-spectre/LLM-RAG-Chatbot/README.md

 ## Overview

-  This project is a backend for a chatbot application that generates optimal answers to user questions based on administrative, confectionery, and travel information about Chiba Prefecture.
+  This project is LLM RAG Chatbot using Langchain.
+I used Pinecone for vectorDB, FastAPI for Backend.
+GPT-4o for OpenAI model, Langchain for LLM Integration.

 ## Requirements